rayfrankenstein/AITOW/README.md

 However, you are absolutely right, we were not in meetings 100% of the time - it just felt like it.
 Many people need good swaths of uninterrupted time (perhaps 1.5-2 hours minimum) in order to be productive.
 Rapid context switching between various meetings and development work can be expensive.
 It is unfortunate when this time can only be found outside of working hours.", [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

 ---
+"My company have mandated that my team use sprints, despite us having previously proved that sprints are a bad way to handle our workload (we used a kanban-like system for a glorious year or so and we were actually way more productive in a measurable manner, and also a lot less annoyed).
+The reason?
+Predictability.

+Except you can also measure that we're not hitting any predicted goal times, ever, because our sprint system is incompatible with the nature of our work supporting live systems and simultaneously developing new features.
+We're regularly taking on work from outside the sprint half an hour after sprint planning, because something exploded and we're the ones who have to fix it.

+It's completely impossible, but the vision of predictability has blinded management.

+The number of times there's a card on the retro board under 'Stop doing' that just says 'sprints' on it..."--mathw, [The age of cargo cult Agile must end](https://news.ycombinator.com/item?id=34886374)
+---

 "Every company I've worked at that followed some sort of rigid scrum process has suffered from burnout and general failure in one form or another

 It treats developers like consultants because it's really designed for agencies working on one-off short-burst projects ( this is the only setting I've seen it have a positive effect )